-Card balances rose to a new all-time high in December, according to a federal government report released Wednesday.
+Card balances rose to a new all-time high in December, according to the Federal Reserve

 Consumer revolving debt – primarily credit card balances – increased by $5.1 billion on a seasonally adjusted basis to $1.028 trillion, per the Federal Reserve’s G.19 consumer credit report.
 The annualized growth rate was 6 percent.